U.S. Department of State Seal

 We can:

-• Help you find appropriate medical care
+• Help you find appropriate medical care.

-• Assist you in reporting a crime to the police
+• Assist you in reporting a crime to the police.

-• Contact relatives or friends with your written consent
+• Contact relatives or friends with your written consent.

-• Explain the local criminal justice process in general terms
+• Explain the local criminal justice process in general terms.

-• Provide a list of local attorneys
+• Provide a list of local attorneys.

-• Provide information on victim compensation programs in the U.S. and in Kosovo
+• Provide information on victim compensation programs in the U.S. and in Kosovo.

-• Provide an emergency loan for repatriation to the United States and/or limited medical support in cases of destitution
+• Provide an emergency loan for repatriation to the U.S. and/or limited medical aid for the destitute.

-• Help you find accommodation and arrange flights home
+• Help you find accommodation and arrange flights home.

-• Replace a stolen or lost U.S. passport
+• Replace a stolen or lost U.S. passport.

 Criminal Penalties: You are subject to local laws.
 If you violate local laws, even unknowingly, you may be expelled, arrested, or imprisoned.

-Furthermore, some laws are also prosecutable in the United States, regardless of local law.
+Some laws are prosecutable in the U.S., regardless of local law.
 For examples, see our website on crimes against minors abroad and the Department of Justice website.

-Arrest Notification: If you are arrested or detained, ask police or prison officials to notify the U.S. Embassy immediately.
+Notification of Arrest: If police or prison officials arrest you, ask them to notify the U.S. Embassy.
 See our webpage for further information.
+See Embassy Pristina’s arrest of a U.S. citizen page.

 Special Circumstances:

-• Temperatures can drop overnight and snow can fall unexpectedly.
+• Temperatures can drop overnight, and snow can fall unexpectedly.

 • If in trouble, call the local emergency number at 112.
 Local authorities will help to the best of their ability.